How To Get the Best Financing for Your New Vehicle

 9. Be Aware of the "Upside Down"

-While every car loan term is different, it's important to avoid putting yourself into a situation where you owe more on the loan than your vehicle is worth.
-Usually called "negative equity" or being "upside down," this can happen when a person takes out a loan to purchase a car, but the value of the car decreases faster than the amount they have paid off on the loan.
+While every car loan term is different, it's important to avoid getting into a situation where you owe more than your car is worth.
+This situation is usually called "negative equity" or being "upside down."
+This can happen when the value of the car decreases faster than the amount they have paid off on the loan.

-Should someone with negative equity need to trade or sell their car, they may find that they owe more on the loan than the car is worth—so they will have to pay the difference out of pocket.
-Negative equity can be a burden for people trying to purchase a new car or refinance their existing loan, as it can make it difficult to secure a new loan with favorable terms.
+Should someone with negative equity need to trade or sell their car, they may find that they owe more on the loan than the car is worth.
+They will then have to pay the difference out of pocket.
+Negative equity can be a burden for people trying to purchase a new car or refinance their existing loan.
+It can make it difficult to secure a new loan with favorable terms.

 10. Gap Insurance

-In certain situations, gap insurance (also called "loan/lease gap coverage") can give you peace of mind if you are concerned about your loan being "upside down."
+In certain situations, gap insurance can give you peace of mind if you are concerned about your loan being "upside down."
 Gap insurance is a type of car insurance that pays off the balance of your loan if your car is totaled or stolen and you owe more than the car's depreciated value.
 Gap insurance is only available to the person who holds the original car loan or lease on a new car.

 If you made a small down payment, lease your car, or have a vehicle that depreciates quickly, gap insurance can be a good investment.
-Depending on where you buy car insurance, gap insurance is usually an affordable add-on that ensures you aren't stuck paying the remaining loan balance on a vehicle you can no longer drive.
+Depending on where you buy car insurance, gap insurance is usually an affordable add-on.
+It can help ensure you aren't stuck paying the remaining loan amount on a vehicle you no longer drive.

 How Does Your Credit Score Impact Your Car Loan?

 An individual's credit score is a significant factor in determining the interest rates for car loans.
-A higher credit score suggests to lenders that you are a lower-risk borrower, and therefore they are more likely to offer you lower interest rates.
-On the other hand, a lower credit score may result in higher interest rates, as the lender considers you a higher-risk borrower.
+High credit scores suggest to lenders that you are a lower risk borrower.
+They are then more likely to offer you lower interest rates.
+On the other hand, a lower credit score can result in higher interest rates.

 Getting a Car Loan With Less Than Perfect Credit